shubik/prometheus_deprecated/README.md

 Above example will send client "403 Forbidden" headers if session user does not have update rights.

 ## Changelog

+### v.0.1.5

+*   Fixed an issue with EventEmitter being a part of model prototype instead of model instance which caused firing events on all models of the same type
+*   Added model instance method `.gc()` which removes listeners and cleans up instance attributes

 ### v.0.1.4